lupuszr/redux-io-example/README.md

 ```

 ## 3. Connect the algebra to a react redux application.
-Because the IO monad is lazy and referentially transparent we can store its state in redux.
+Because the IO monad is lazy and referentially transparent we can store its representation as a state in redux.
 To make this work we need 2 reducers.
 One for the IO and the other one for the result of the IO.

 ```typescript